chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/infra_server.md

     The short name must begin with a lower-case letter or digit, may contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: `4thcafe`.

     The full organization name must begin with a non-white space character and must be between 1 and 1023 characters.
-For example: `'Fourth Coffee, Inc.'`.
+For example: `'Fourth Cafe, Inc.'`.

     The `--association_user` option will associate the `USER_NAME` with the `admins` security group on the Chef Infra Server.